This is the Starbucks in Milan: one of the most luxurious and exclusive in the world

 Since Italians consider their coffee culture to be an art form unto itself, Starbucks is doing its best to convince locals to befriend the famous chain (perhaps frowned upon by many fans of traditional coffee).

-Image Starbucks In Milan 1366 2000
+image Starbucks in Milan 1366 2000

 “To provide a premium experience that is different from what people in Italy are used to … including different brewing techniques and a space to stay longer, relax and enjoy” –